 - Rental history

-They might want info about your current living situation or your family size.
+They may want details about your living situation or family size.

-Once you’ve got everything together, you can usually submit your application online, by mail, or in person.
+Once everything’s ready, you can usually submit your application online, by mail, or in person—just follow their instructions, and you’ll be good to go!

 Frequently Asked Questions